 All out for Baranovich.
 Hearing the name Baranovich, the Kamenka [00:31:00] Jew jumped from his seat, reached for his belongings which were in a kind of sack stuffed with God only knows what, and barely able to carry it, headed for the door.
 In another minute he was standing on the platform with the sweat pouring off him, struggling through the crowd and asking whomever he stumbled into, Baranovich?

-Baranovich?
+Baranovich!
 He made me think of a Jew blessing the new moon in the synagogue courtyard, bumping into his fellow Jews in the darkness and inquiring of each, is that you?
 Yes, it's me.
-Several passengers from our car, myself included, ran after him and seized him by the coaters.
+Several passengers from our car, myself included, ran after him and seized him by the coattails.
 Hey there, you can't do this to us.

 We won't let you go, you have to tell us the end of the story.
 What end?
 It's barely begun.
 Let go of me.
 Do you want me to miss my train?
 A strange bunch of Jews you are.
 Didn't you hear them say Baranovich?
 And before we knew it, the Jew from Kamenka had vanished into thin air.
 I wouldn't mind if Baranovich station burned to the ground.